tiaanpat/Rabbit.DotNetCore/README.md

 # Rabbit.DotNetCore
-Testing Request/Reply pattern with RabbitMQ
+Testing a simple send / receive message with RabbitMQ